jakedex/notes/hci.md

 * transform is basically the offset between two frames
 * `rosrun rqt_graph rqt_graph`
 * [move\_to.py](http://docs.ros.org/jade/api/naoqi_driver_py/html/src_2naoqi__driver_2naoqi__moveto_8py_source.html)
+* use `rosrun tf view_frames` to create a diagram of the frames being broadcast by tf over ROS
+* Current status on TF - so we can write a broadcaster to send out noise values to frames.. or/and have the listener add noise to all of the values it receives...

 ## How-To
 ### Launch simulated Nao